 Notice that with TQM, quality is not just about a product or service meeting (somewhat arbitrary) requirements.
 It is about how the whole organization operates to understand customer expectations and competitively deliver customer satisfaction.

 It is important to remember, however, that TQM takes full commitment from management.
 Simply tossing the concept down to employees and saying “do this” just adds an extra burden on workers without much benefit from their efforts.
 Organizational members take their cue about what is important from management.

 Only through top management commitment and involvement does TQM take hold and become part of the organization’s culture.
 Once ingrained as the way of doing things, the business can reap the benefits of TQM – including a healthier bottom line.

 Discover how your business can achieve TQM.
-Receive a complimentary Business Assessment from CEBOS.
+Receive a complimentary Business Assessment from QAD CEBOS.